MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 ### Navigation

-In React, to manage the navigation from one page to another one we use React Router.

-In React Native, we have something similar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/).
+While in React you manage navigation between pages by using React Router, in React Native, we have something similar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/).

 ### Animation